Children are curious little humans. In their earliest years of life, their five senses are on high alert.

 Yes, according to the National Institutes of Health, “household cleaning products rank in the top 5 most common poison exposures for children aged five years and younger.”

 If you suspect your child has swallowed a laundry pod, call the Banner Poison & Drug Information Center hotline at 1-800-222-1222 immediately.

 Should I try to remove the swallowed item myself?

-Objects stuck in the esophagus or still inside the stomach can usually be removed endoscopically to prevent damage to the sensitive tissues.
+Objects stuck in the esophagus or still inside the stomach can usually be remove endoscopically to prevent damage to the sensitive tissues.
 Surgery is the only option once the object passes beyond the pylorus and into the intestines, especially to remove objects that could be dangerous such as needles, tacks or chemical or corrosive items like batteries.

 Call 911 if your child swallows sharp objects, batteries or chemicals.
 You can contact your child’s physician if you’re unsure for further guidance.

 How to prevent swallowing objects or choking